 As we reported in “5 Ways That Being a Night Owl Can Harm Your Health,” studies have associated staying up late with consuming more calories.

-In a large study published in the journal Sleep in 2013, participants whose sleep was restricted to 4 to 8 a.m. consumed more calories overall compared with participants who slept from 10 p.m. to 8 a.m.
+In a large study published in the journal Sleep in 2013, participants whose sleep was restricted to 4 to 8 a.m. consumed more calories overall compared with those who went to bed from 10 p.m. to 8 a.m.
 The researchers attributed this difference to the first group eating more food late at night.

 3. Get enough sleep